sourcegraph/sourcegraph-public-snapshot/docs/config/enterprise.md

 # License?

 Sourcegraph uses the [Fair Source License](https://fair.io) with a user limit of 15.
-It is free to use Sourcegraph enterprise features for teams of less than 15 developers.
+It is free to use Sourcegraph Enterprise for teams with 15 or fewer developers.
 After your organization hits that user limit, you must pay a licensing fee.

-Sourcegraph Core (non-enterprise) features are free to use for teams of any size.
+Sourcegraph Server (not Enterprise) is free to use for teams of any size.

 Have questions?
 [Contact us.](mailto:help@sourcegraph.com)